llambiel/letsecureme/post.md

 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

-On Exoscale you mange firewalls through the interface with what is called Security Groups.
+On Exoscale you mange firewalls through the interface with what they call *Security Groups*.
 By default all incoming traffic is denied and all outgoing traffic is allowed.
 In the detail of your machine you should see it's affected by the "default" Security Group.
-You need to modifiy the "default" group with the mentioned rules.
+You need to modify the "default" group with the mentioned rules.
 On other cloud providers you may have a similar system or you may have to install your own firewall software.
-A good and simple choiche on Ubuntu would be [UFW](https://help.ubuntu.com/community/UFW).
+A good and simple choice on Ubuntu would be [UFW](https://help.ubuntu.com/community/UFW).

 ![alt text](static/images/firewall1.png "Firewall rules")